nuxeo-sandbox/nuxeo-webpage-archiver/README.md

     * `url`: Required.
 The url to use.
 Full URL with protocol, required
     * `fileName`: Optional.
 The file name for the pdf.
 Optional.
 A name built from the host in the URL is provided by default (`"http://my.site.com/more/and/more/page.html"` => `my-site-com.pdf`).
     * `cookieJar`: Optional.
 The blob returned by the `WebpageToBlob.Login` operation when accessing pages requiring authentication.
+    * `timeoutMillisecs`: Optional.
+Number of milliseconds to wait before forcing wkhtmltopdf to quit.
+Default value is 30000.
   * This operation runs _synchronously_.

 * `Conversion > Webpage to Document` (id `WebpageToDocument`)